ArtezGDA/MappingTheCity-Data/NewYorkCityCrimes/README.md

 - now you have a .json file but it is way to big to open it.
 So you need to contain the information you need.
 We choose for the tree boroughs.
 - open the terminal and type in (image): cat (the place where your .json file is restord) |grep "(the thing you want to filter out, like MANHATTAN)" >(newfilename).json
 - so now the terminal made a new file where only manhattan is part of it.
 And you have your new, smaller file.
+- We greped the files on fellony because we wanted te files to be smaller.

 ![NewYorkCityCrimes](Stap_1_Opzet/Analyzing_data/terminal.png)